stevewithington/MuraLocations/README.md

 This plugin creates two new content types in Mura:

-* ###Folder / MuraLocation
+* ###Folder / MuraLocationsMap
 This content type will display a Google Map to display any 'Page / MuraLocation' types that have been created on the site.
 There are a number of configurable options available on the 'Extended Attributes' tab such as Map Width, Map Height, Default Zoom, Map Type, Display Directions, Display Travel Mode Options, etc. Please refer to the help icons on the form for more information regarding these fields.

 * ###Page / MuraLocation
 This content type will display a Google Map of the location.
 The location information can be entered/updated by editing the 'Extended Attributes' tab.
-In addition to most of the same attributes available for 'Folder / MuraLocation' you can enter information such as Street Address, City/Locality, State/Region, Postal Code, Phone, Fax, Email, Latitude and Longitude.
+In addition to most of the same attributes available for 'Folder / MuraLocationsMap' you can enter information such as Street Address, City/Locality, State/Region, Postal Code, Phone, Fax, Email, Latitude and Longitude.
 Please refer to the help icons on the form for more information regarding these fields.

 ###Plugin Display Objects

 There are two display objects available:

 * ####Locations Map
-This is quite similar to the 'Folder / MuraLocation' with the exception that it will display a map of all content typed as 'Page / MuraLocation' as long as the 'Show on All Locations Map Display Object' setting is set to yes.
+This is quite similar to the 'Folder / MuraLocationsMap' with the exception that it will display a map of all content typed as 'Page / MuraLocation' as long as the 'Show on All Locations Map Display Object' setting is set to yes.

 * ####Find Locations Form
 This allows end-users the ability to find locations nearest them.
 Depending on the user's browser, they may be able to simply click Use Current Location.